nicinabox/esp8266-relay-server/README.md

 # esp8266-relay-server

-A simple server to accept HTTP requests to move the relay
+A simple server to accept HTTP requests to switch the relay

 ## Configure